-How are the best reward credit cards selected?
+What are the best rewards credit cards?
+And how are they selected?

-This approach led us from 1,000+ offers to the eight best credit cards with rewards right now.
-Here are the winners:
+This approach led us from 1,000+ offers to the eight best credit cards for rewards right now.

 and the best travel rewards cards

 .
 And if you’re mainly in the market for a hefty initial rewards bonus, make sure to review our up-to-date list of the best credit card deals

 What is the connection between credit standing and rewards credit cards?

 Whether your credit is excellent, bad or somewhere in between, you may be able to find a rewards credit card that will approve you.
 But the better your credit standing is, the more options you’ll have and the more attractive their terms will be.
 For example, the market’s best overall rewards cards are generally available only to people with good or excellent credit.

 On the flip side, the lower your credit score is, the more important low fees will become relative to rewards.
 You’ll be unlikely to get approved for a high spending limit, after all, making it difficult to earn enough rewards to offset any annual fee your card may charge.
 And rewards cards for people with fair or bad credit do tend to charge annual fees.
 As a result, if you don’t yet have good credit, your top priority should be finding a no annual fee credit card